NTIA/sigmf-ns-ntia/ntia-diagnostics.sigmf-ext.md

 ### 0.3 The `SPU` Diagnostics Object

-The `SPU` diagnostics object has the following properties, which are defined based on the components of an SPU in a NASCTN SEA Prototype Rev3 sensor:
+The `SPU` diagnostics object has the following properties:

 | name                          | required | type                                                      | unit           | description                                                        |
 |-------------------------------|----------|-----------------------------------------------------------|----------------|--------------------------------------------------------------------|